MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Tax schedules are used to simplify the process of assigning all applicable details to each company, item, customer, and vendor.
 These default schedules are used to calculate taxes automatically when you enter a transaction.
-If you don’t specify a default tax schedule, you can select one as you’re entering the transaction.
+If you don't specify a default tax schedule, you can select one as you're entering the transaction.

 #### How taxes are calculated